 The definition of a Designated Record Set refers only to the official record for the patient and not to duplicate information maintained in other systems.

 9. UDisclose or DisclosureU.
-The release, transfer, provision of access to, or divulging in any other manner of information outside the University’s Health Care Components.45 C.F.R. § 160.103.
-(See also, Use.)
+The release, transfer, provision of access to, or divulging in any other manner of information outside of the University’s Health Care Components.45 C.F.R. § 160.103.
+(But see , Use.)

-Exchange of Protected Health Information with a department or area of the University that is UnotU designated as a Health Care Component UisU considered a Disclosure, subject to HIPAA.
+Exchange of Protected Health Information with a department or area of the University that is UnotU designated as a Health Care Component UisU considered a Disclosure under HIPAA.

 10. UDirect Treatment Relationship.
 A treatment relationship between an individual and a Health Care Provider that is not an Indirect Treatment Relationship.
 45 C.F.R. § 164.501.

+11. Genetic Information: Includes an individual’s genetic tests, the genetic tests of an individual’s family members; the manifestation of a disease or disorder in an individual’s family members; an individual’s request for or receipt of genetic services; or an individual’s or an individual’s family member’s participation in clinic research that includes genetic services.
+Genetic Information also includes that concerning a fetus carried by an individual or an individual’s family member and an embryo legally held by an individual or an individual’s family member utilizing assisted reproductive technology.
+Gender and age are NOT considered Genetic Information.
+45 CFR § 164.103.

+12. Genetic Services: Include a genetic test; genetic counseling; and obtaining, interpreting, or assessing Genetic Information.
+45 CFR § 164.103.

-11. HHHHealth CareU.
+12. HHHHealth CareU.
 Care, services, or supplies related to the health of an individual.
 Health Care includes, but is not limited to, the following: (a) preventive, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care, and counseling, service, assessment, or procedure with respect to the physical or mental condition or functional status of an individual or that affects the structure or function of the body; and (b) sale or dispensing of a drug, device, equipment, or other item in accordance with a prescription.
 45 C.F.R. § 160.103.

-12. UHealth Care Component(s)U. A component or combination of components designated by the University, a Hybrid Entity.
-The “Health Care Components” of the University of Oklahoma include the parts of the following that provide Covered Functions: (a) College of Medicine – Oklahoma City, including OU Physicians; (b) OU School of Community Medicine (formerly College of Medicine – Tulsa), including OU Physicians-Tulsa; (c) College of Pharmacy; (d) College of Dentistry; (e) College of Nursing; (f) College of Allied Health; (g) College of Public Health; (h) Development Office; (i) Goddard Health Center; (j) Athletics Department (Center for Athletic Medicine and Psychological Resources for OU Student-Athletes)*; (k) Information Technology; (l) Internal Auditing; (m) Office of Legal Counsel; (n) Counseling Psychology Clinic;* (o) HSC Financial Services; (p) NC Financial Support Services; (q) Office of Compliance; (r) Human Research Participant Protection Program/Institutional Review Board; and (s) HSC Student Counseling Services;* (t) University Printing Services; and (u) Waste Management – Norman Camus.
+13. UHealth Care Component(s)U. A component or combination of components designated by the University, a Hybrid Entity.
+The “Health Care Components” of the University of Oklahoma include the parts of the following areas that provide Covered Functions: (a) College of Medicine – Oklahoma City, including OU Physicians; (b) OU School of Community Medicine (formerly College of Medicine – Tulsa), including OU Physicians-Tulsa; (c) College of Pharmacy; (d) College of Dentistry; (e) College of Nursing; (f) College of Allied Health; (g) College of Public Health; (h) Development Office; (i) Goddard Health Center; (j) Athletics Department (Center for Athletic Medicine and Psychological Resources for OU Student-Athletes);* (k) Information Technology; (l) Internal Auditing; (m) Office of Legal Counsel; (n) Counseling Psychology Clinic;* (o) HSC Financial Services; (p) NC Financial Support Services; (q) Office of Compliance; (r) Human Research Participant Protection Program/Institutional Review Board; and (s) HSC Student Counseling Services;* (t) University Printing Services; and (u) Waste Management – Norman Campus.

+* By policy only

 As “Health Care Component” is used in the University’s Privacy Policies, it will include all of the constituent parts of a Health Care Component (e.g. departments and clinics) that perform covered functions and the University Personnel providing Health Care services on behalf of the Health Care Component, unless circumstances clearly indicate otherwise.